 At the same time, the private equity fund will seek to implement a tax offset structure, which is aimed at offsetting interest expense at the bidco level with profit generated at the target company level.
 In principle, there are two methods to achieve this.
 The first method is to establish a tax group between the bidco and the target company.
-In such tax group, the fiscal result of the bidco and the target company is consolidated at bidco level.
+In such a tax group, the fiscal result of the bidco and the target company is consolidated at bidco level.
 If the aggregated fiscal result of the bidco and the target company is negative, the loss can be carried forward by the bidco to future periods.
-The formation of such tax group requires a tax allocation agreement and an application to the competent tax office.
-The required minimum period of a tax group is fulfilled when three full fiscal years have expired.
+The formation of such a tax group requires a tax allocation agreement and an application to the competent tax office.
+The required minimum period of a tax group is fulfilled when three full fiscal years have lapsed.
 If the tax group is collapsed prior to the lapse of the three-year period, the group members are retroactively taxed on a stand-alone basis.
-A second method, which is sometimes discussed but rarely ever implemented because of the significant implementation risk it involves, is an upstream merger of the target company into the bidco.
+Austria introduced an interest barrier rule as of 1 January 2021 also applicable in the case of a tax group.
+A second method (which is sometimes discussed but rarely ever implemented because of the significant implementation risk it involves) is an upstream merger of the target company into the bidco.
 Based on past decisions of the Austrian Supreme Court, it is pretty clear that where the bidco carries the acquisition debt for the purchase of the shares of the target company, a downstream merger of the bidco into the target company will not be registered.
-In certain exceptional cases, an upstream merger of the target company into the bidco may, however, be feasible.
-The result of such upstream merger would be that the shares in the target company pass to the bidco parent, interest expense on the acquisition debt can be offset against profit, and guarantees and security interests granted by the merged entity (holding the cash-generating assets) are not subject to the limitations under the Austrian capital maintenance rules (see above) and thus will be of greater commercial value to the financing banks.
-In particular, the last point is often of great interest to the financing banks, which is why this route is sometimes explored when a particular case supports the necessary arguments.
+In certain exceptional cases, however, an upstream merger of the target company into the bidco may be feasible.
+The result of such an upstream merger would be that the shares in the target company pass to the bidco parent, interest expense on the acquisition debt could be offset against profit, and guarantees and security interests granted by the merged entity (holding the cash-generating assets) would not be subject to limitations under the Austrian capital maintenance rules (see above) and thus would be of greater commercial value to the financing banks.
+In particular, the last point is often of great interest to the financing banks involved, which is why this route is sometimes explored when a particular case supports the necessary arguments.

 In a buyout transaction, the key legal documents include the acquisition documents: that is, one or more share purchase agreements with the seller and the financing documents (including agreements governing equity contributions and institutional debt coming from the fund, a senior (and mezzanine) facility agreement governing the debt financing coming from the financing banks, security documents and an intercreditor agreement governing priority among the various layers of debt).
-In addition, where the fund does not acquire all of the outstanding share capital, governance documents are required, including a shareholders’ agreement, amended articles of association, and by-laws for the management board and supervisory board (if any).
-The main areas of concern in the governance documents are the fund’s right to appoint sponsor representatives to the supervisory board (or an observer to the supervisory board, or both), sponsor representative liability (see subsection ii, infra), a list of matters requiring the consent of the fund or the sponsor representative (which should be tailored such that there is no undue influence on the day-to-day business of the management board), anti-dilution provisions, a liquidation preference for the fund, and information and exit rights for the fund.
+In addition, where the fund does not acquire all the outstanding share capital, governance documents are required, including a shareholders' agreement, amended articles of association, and by-laws for the management board and supervisory board (if any).
+The main areas of concern in the governance documents are the fund's right to appoint sponsor representatives to the supervisory board (or an observer to the supervisory board, or both), sponsor representative liability (see Section II.ii), a list of matters requiring the consent of the fund or the sponsor representative (which should be tailored such that there is no undue influence on the day-to-day business), anti-dilution provisions, a liquidation preference for the fund, and information and exit rights for the fund.

-In most cases, the fund will also insist that at least senior management enters into a management equity incentive arrangement (see Section I, supra), and that the management and all key personnel enter into service agreements acceptable to the fund.
+In most cases, the fund will also insist that at least senior management enters into a management equity incentive arrangement (see Section I), and that the management and all key personnel enter into service agreements acceptable to the fund.

 ii Fiduciary duties and liabilities